-This also brings up the point of using waterproof over the ankle boots when it is wet and cold.
+This brings up the point of using waterproof over the ankle boots when it is wet and cold.
 We are talking temperatures in the teens through the upper thirty degree Fahrenheit temps.
 You can experience such temps in this area depending on time of year.
-Even consider “Gaiters” and rain pants over those, to prevent rain or splashed water from running into the tops of your footwear.
+You may even want to consider “Gaiters” and rain pants over those, to prevent rain or splashed water from running into the tops of your footwear.

 You won’t stand a chance with low cut footwear in the wet and cold.
 If you can tolerate wet feet at 30°F or lower, then go for it.

 Closed toe footwear is highly recommended.
-Most consider it a “must”.
+Seasoned backpackers consider it a “must”.
 There will always be those that will brag they backpacked this in sandals, flip-flops, or tennis shoes.
 That they find them comfortable and the way to go.
 If you are new to this, don’t gravitate to this mentality.
-I can assure you I have seen many testimonials of people having extreme pain and long lasting injuries.
+Rest assured, there are many testimonials of people having extreme pain and long lasting injuries.
 Inadequate types of footwear can be hazardous backpacking or even hiking.

-Some ruining the trip for an entire group that may have spent months if not years waiting and planning for this trip.
+Some that become incapacitated can ruin the trip for an entire group.
+A group of friends that may have spent months if not years waiting and planning for this trip.
 This is no longer an inexpensive trip either.
 Fee’s have been jumping each year.

 Many ignore the recommendation of bottom soles rated for backpacking.
 Or ankle support to avoid twisting an ankle.